opencadc/science-containers/docs/complete/container-publishing-guide.md

 If this is the first time this image has been launched in may take a few minutes for the cloud do retrieve the image from harbor and send it to the selected node.

 ### Software containers
 It should just run as is.
-See also [headless containers](HEADLESS.md).
+See also the [headless execution guide](../headless-execution-guide.md).

 ### Legacy desktop application containers